syncfusion-content/javascript-docs/js/api/ejRTE.md

         that helps them to apply rich text formats to the text entered in the text area. </p></textarea>
    <script>
-    // Initializes the RTE with the alignment tools value specified.
+    // Initializes the RTE with the specified alignment tools value.
     $("#rteSample").ejRTE({ tools: {
             alignment: ["justifyLeft", "justifyCenter", "justifyRight", "justifyFull"]
             }